 Similar agreements have been concluded between France and other countries over the years.

-However, Allison Lounes of Your Franceformation, who helps Americans with French visas, previously told The Connexion that she has never heard of anyone relying on this.
+However, Allison Lounes of Your Franceformation, who helps Americans and other non-EU citizens with French visas, previously told The Connexion that she has never heard of anyone relying on this.

-She advised against going down this route and said it is best to stick to the 90/180 rule in which US citizens have the right to visa-free travel around the Schengen area for 90 in every 180 days, or apply to come on a visa if they wish to stay longer than this.
+She said it is best to stick to the 90/180-day rule, or apply to come on a visa if they wish to stay longer than this.

-“The first good reason is to not be on the wrong side of the French border control agents,” he told The Connexion.
+“The first good reason is to not be on the wrong side of the French border control agents,” he said.

-One option for US citizens looking to stay in Europe longer, other than obtaining a specific visa, is after their 90 days in the Schengen area have expired, to go to a non-Schengen European country for three months, which would re-set their 90 days visa-free Schengen travel right.
+Another possibility for US citizens looking to stay in Europe longer, other than obtaining a specific visa, is after their 90 days in the Schengen area have expired, to go to a non-Schengen European country for a period so as to accrue more days they can spend in the Schengen area.